ABLE AND AVAILABLE

 FILING PROPER CLAIMS

-If you fail to file a continued claim (request for check) for each week of unemployment in time or at all.
+If you fail to file a weekly claim certification (request for payment) for each week of unemployment timely or at all.

-Benefits are denied for the weeks for which you did not file a continued claim (request for check) and any weeks that
+Benefits are denied starting with the first week for which you did not file a timely weekly claim certification (request for payment)

 You may be disqualified for one year and must repay all benefits you have